Poll: Which story are you most interested in the future? You can view the summaries below. Vote Now!

 A perfectly normal teenage boy finds himself transported to another world while out on a grocery run.

-To Be Like Them (RWBY)— She thought she knew all there was to the world.
+From Fire To Flame (RWBY)— She thought she knew all there was to the world.
 An arrogant thought for sure, from everything she's seen—she's done—the world hardly surprised her anymore.
 But there were moments in life that would not only prove her wrong but have her thoughts linger on the question, Why?
 As her mind wandered, the winds from the bullhead rose in a crescendo and she found herself standing in front of her new employer.
 Grey, almost silverish hair, and a look that mimicked the old nobles, he was just as she remembered him.
 Pushing her doubts aside, she smirked and took a charming step forward to meet him.
 It would be rude to keep the Headmaster of Beacon waiting, wouldn't it?

 Beacon Academy.
 The school of heroes.
-Lead by the well-known and long-lived Headmaster, Ozpin, it is said to be the most prestigious of the three academies.
+Led by the well-known and long-lived Headmaster, Ozpin, it was said to be the most prestigious of the three academies.
 Its hallowed halls had seen the rise of many future heroes in the making—warriors of the light that would dedicate their lives to combating the darkness.
 It is a place loved by all—but not to her.
 To her, it was just another job—a debt to fulfill for a life saved.
 A lore re-imagining of RWBY centered around Beacon's newest professor, one named Cinder Fall.

 The Last Phantasm (Diablo and Fate/Stay Night)— Many thought Leah's soul was forever lost after the Black Soulstone was forced upon her.
 Not even Diablo's slayer was able to overcome the single prime evil housed within him, let alone all of them in one such as herself.
 But in the precipice of the battle between the Nephalem and The Prime Evil, a miracle occurred in the depths of her soul.
 It was a sword appearing when it was needed.
 A golden blade with an unknown scripture etched at its base.
 It is said that The Light was a providence of the angels alone, that even mortals who wielded it were mere channelers of their might, their blood too diluted from their demonic heritage to house.
 No, despite all of the world's evils that would readily prey upon them, and the darkness that resided within their hearts, they too possess a glimmer of hope.
 A Light of Man's own making—forever forging dreams of a promised victory.